When Does The Retail Lease Act Apply?

 Lessors must provide details to the Lessees every 6 months regarding the promotions or advertising levy imposed on the Lessees.
 Lessees are entitled to withhold contribution of payments in respect to advertising or promotion if a statement with the above details is not provided by the Lessors.

-For a comprehensive and well drafted lease agreement, the Lessors and the Lessees should familiarise themselves with all the provisions stated above.
-Our team of experts are adroit in drafting lease agreements.
-For any assistance, contact us at Owen Hodge Lawyers.
+For a comprehensive and well-drafted lease agreement, the Lessors and the Lessees should familiarise themselves with all the provisions stated above.
+Our team of experts are adept in drafting lease agreements.
+For any assistance, contact a retail lease lawyer at Owen Hodge Lawyers.

 Contact us